Season's Greetings and a Happy New Year!

 Together, we have also witnessed the appointment of focal points from Youth and Indigenous People in the Hub’s Stakeholders Engagement, Networking and Advisory (SENA) Group and the launch of a Scientific Advisory Committee (SAC) introduced at a plenary session during the World Food Forum in October 2022 in Rome.

 Since financing came up as the highest area of support sought by countries, the Means of Implementation Finance has been prioritized for the biennium 2022-2023.
-IFAD and the World Bank, as co-lead of this stream of work within the Hub, have been active in mobilizing a broad range of partners to leverage financing for food systems transformation, including through the development of a National Food Systems Budgeting Tool and of a methodology to measure ODA flows to food systems transformation.
+IFAD and the World Bank, as co-lead of this stream of work within the Hub, have been active in mobilizing a broad range of partners to leverage financing for food systems transformation, including through the development of a Country Food Systems Budgeting Tool and of a methodology to measure ODA flows to food systems transformation.

 Finally, the Hub has leveraged every opportunity to connect the Food Systems Transformation Agenda and other relevant global processes, including the UNCCD COP15, Stockholm+50, the HLPF, CFS50 and UNGA among others.
 Specific references to the food systems, the Food Systems Summit follow-up and the Hub have been included in the Ministerial Declaration of the 2022 HLPF.